 There will be no change to the rights and status of EU nationals living in the UK, nor UK nationals living in the EU, while the UK remains in the EU.

 There have been large gatherings of people in Barcelona and other areas of the Catalonia region in relation to the political developments there.
-Further gatherings and demonstrations are very likely to take place in the coming days.
+Further gatherings and demonstrations are likely to take place.
 They may occur with little or no warning and even demonstrations intended to be peaceful can escalate and turn confrontational.
 You should exercise caution if you’re in the vicinity.
 Demonstrations may also cause some disruption and delays to transport services.

 Temporary restrictions may apply to car use in Madrid on days when air pollution levels are high.
 When in force, only cars with a number plate ending in an even number are allowed to circulate on even dates, and cars with number plates ending in an odd number on odd dates.
 Restrictions apply within the city boundaries (within the M30 inner ring road) between 6:30am and 9pm.